ufuksecilmis/Bank_Marketing_Campaign_Prediction/README.md

 # Steps

-1.Conduct Exploratory Data Analysis using pandas-profiling.
+1.Conduct Exploratory Data Analysis using pandas-profiling and Tableau.

 2.Data preprocessing may not be necessary, as both the XGBoost and LightGBM algorithms can handle categorical and missing data.